tidyomics/tidy-ranges-tutorial/docs/many-genomic-models.md

 ```

 <img src="many-genomic-models_files/figure-html/fission-pca-1.png" width="672" />

+Now, let's consider a setup in which we might want to compute many
+similar models across the genes...

 Using *tidySummarizedExperiment*, we compute `logcounts` and then
 center and scale these values.
 Likewise, we turn the `minute` variable